scalacenter/scala-lang/teach.md

 Scala has a static type system that prevents entire classes of bugs from happening.
 The compiler helps the students to find bugs before run-time.
-If a student had too many difficult-to-hunt-down run-time bugs, this could take away the joy of learning and cause fatigue so badly that a student may give up prematurely and get a feeling of bad self-efficacy and loose motivation.
+If a student had too many difficult-to-hunt-down run-time bugs, this could take away the joy of learning and cause fatigue such that a student may give up prematurely and get a feeling of bad self-efficacy and loose motivation.

 > “In my experience with Scala, the dialog with the compiler about static